ringverse/protocol/oura/BLE.md

 Auth nonce is encrypted using AES-CBC (using the key provided in [Set Auth Key](#0x24---set-auth-key) beforehand), with PKCS5 padding.

+Auth key can also be retrieved from application data, see: [Storage](./storage.md).

 In node.js this can be emulated using AES-ECB with empty IV:

 ```js